Zulgo/Graph_Plotter_GUI/README.md

 Screenshot 1

 License
-This code is licensed under the MIT License.
-See the LICENSE file for details.
+This code is licensed under the MIT License